-During the next update to the PIP, a specific EJ-related outreach policy statement should be incorporated.
-It is also important to identify and consider the unique communities that live in the DCHC MPO area.
-The DCHC MPO should refer to this EJ report or any future updates to this EJ report to identify any highly concentrated areas of EJ populations.
+During an update to the PIP, it is important to identify and consider the unique communities that live in the DCHC MPO area.
+The DCHC

+MPO should refer to this EJ report or any future updates to this EJ report to identify higher concentration areas of EJ populations.
 It is critical that updates to the PIP do not exclude the consideration of non-EJ populations that live in the DCHC MPO area.
-The DCHC MPO should learn and understand the values, traditions, and histories of all communities and populations that exist in the DCHC MPO area and tailor outreach strategies appropriately.
-A few key questions that the DCHC MPO should ask during an update to the PIP are:
+The DCHC MPO should learn and understand the values, traditions, and histories of all communities that exist in the DCHC MPO area and tailor outreach strategies appropriately.
+A few key questions that the MPO should ask during an update to the PIP are: